Luzivog/GW2-tracker/README.md

 You'll also need to install the modules [discord.js](https://www.npmjs.com/package/discord.js) and [cross-fetch](https://www.npmjs.com/package/cross-fetch).

 For hosting the discord bot I personally recommend using [fluidnodes](https://fluidnodes.com/) where you can host for free 24/7.
 It is also really easy to use.
+Depending on when you see this fluidnodes may not be a thing anymore.